leonyufeng/CS7641_project_1/README.txt

 GID: yfeng40
 __________________________________________________________

+The project can be clone from https://github.com/leonyufeng/CS7641_project_1 By commend `git clone https://github.com/leonyufeng/CS7641_project_1`

 You can run this project by creating a conda environment and using Jupyter Notebook.
 There are two notebooks `covid_death_classification.ipynb` and `credit_score_classification.ipynb` for COVID Death classification and Credit Score classification cases.